coder36/doop/README.md

 # Quick start

+Assuming ruby, rails and nodejs is installed:

     $ rails new govsite
     $ cd govsite
-    $ echo "gem 'doop'" >> gemfile
+    $ echo "gem 'doop'" >> Gemfile
+    $ bundle
-    $ rails generate doopgds demo
+    $ rails generate doopgovuk demo
     $ rails s

 Navigate to http://localhost:3000

+This is still in development, so if you want the latest, then add `gem 'doop', git: 'git://github.com/coder36/doop.git'` to your Gemfile.

 ## Background
 Whilst working with the Student Loans company and GDS we discovered that the best way to get a student to fill a form in was to progressively ask questions, one after the other rather than as one big form.
 User experience testing showed this was a far less intimidating experience, and they would more likely stick at it.
 Furthermore, based on pevious answers, we  can choose which questions to ask.
 This makes each questionaire effectively tailored to the individual student.

 Other things we learned, was that students hate answering lots of questions, only to find at the end they are not eligible.
 So the order of questions is very important, and thats why some of the early questions when applying for a student loan may seem a bit obscure, but they are designed to weed out those who are inelligble as soon as possible.

 If you compare the Student loans site and the DVLA site, which are both govuk questionaires you will see that they have been implemented in very different ways, and as a result look fairly different, but essentially do the same thing.
 In fact I found that within the same company, you had multiple approaches, and completely different technology stacks to achieve the same thing.
 I spent months writing Daone of these sites,